tc39/notes/meetings/2017-05/may-23.md

 DE: speed gains are in communication between CPU and GPU  (I thought there was mention of DMA?) (not sure)

-LBR: A polyfill exists, but not efficient
+LEO: A polyfill exists, but not efficient

 AWB: If the concern is memory compactness, not performance, and there are no operations... add extra zeroes?
 - Can produce a memory buffer containing Float 16s...missed